 NOTE: Do not use this FOR/NEXT loop program to read the module in a remote/slave arrangement; it will not work.
 Use one of the programs shown that reads one channel per scan.

-always on.
+Note, this example uses SP1, which is always on.
 You could also use an X, C, etc. permissive contact.